lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 Getting Support
 ===============

-Questions about RSP accounts should be posted in the "Support -- DP0 RSP Services Issues" sub-category in the Rubin Community Forum, `Community.lsst.org <http://community.lsst.org>`_, or submitted as a GitHub issue in the **XXXX Organization**.
+Questions about RSP accounts should be posted in the "Support -- DP0 RSP Services Issues" sub-category in the Rubin Community Forum, `Community.lsst.org <http://community.lsst.org>`_, or submitted as a GitHub issue in the ``rubin-dp0`` GitHub Organization.
 There will also be Q&A time during the `DP0 Kick-Off Info Sessions`_ and the weekly `DP0 Delegate Assemblies`_.